Chargebacks: what they are and how to protect your business

 Fraud

-- Unauthorised transactions on a card: The customer's card details are used without their knowledge, leading to what some card networks refer to as a “No Cardholder Authorisation” dispute
+- Unauthorised transactions on a card: the customer's card details are used without their knowledge, leading to what some card networks refer to as a "No Cardholder Authorisation" dispute under the ePayments Code

-- Friendly fraud: A customer intentionally claims a legitimate purchase as fraudulent to avoid payment, but if a business can prove this, the ePayments Code states the cardholder is liable in full for the losses
+- Friendly fraud: a customer intentionally claims a legitimate purchase as fraudulent to avoid payment.
+If a business can prove this, the ePayments Code states the cardholder is liable in full for the losses

 Business errors

-- Damaged or incorrect goods: The customer receives defective goods, prompting them to file a chargeback (if they're unable to secure a refund due to a business's return policy)
+- Damaged or incorrect goods: the customer receives defective goods, prompting them to file a chargeback if they're unable to secure a refund

-- Failure to address customer complaints: If there's a missed complaint, a customer may request a chargeback if there's no resolution, for example a refund or adequate communication
+- Failure to address customer complaints: if a complaint goes unresolved, a customer may request a chargeback when they can't get a refund or adequate communication

 Customer errors

-- Unrecognised transactions: If a charge doesn't have a clear description or the business name is different to the one they know, the customer might not recognise a charge and ask for a chargeback
+- Unrecognised transactions: if a charge doesn't have a clear description or the business name differs from what the customer expects, they might not recognise it and request a chargeback

-- Accidental double purchases: The customer might accidentally make multiple purchases or payments for the same item; either they'll request a chargeback or the business will organise one to cancel the additional transaction
+- Accidental double purchases: the customer might accidentally make multiple payments for the same item, and either they'll request a chargeback or the business will organise one to cancel the additional transaction

 Errors relating to subscriptions and recurring payments